By Andy Eide

 “It was kind of a greasy goal,” Butt recalls of the goal.
 “I just went hard to the net.
 I was getting dumped and just kind of threw it on net and it went in.”

-The goal delighted the nearly 7,000 fans who came to the Tacoma Done on an early November night in 1997 to witness something they had not seen before: professional hockey.
+The goal delighted the nearly 7,000 fans who came to the Tacoma Dome on an early November night in 1997 to witness something they had not seen before: professional hockey.
 Tacoma was previously home to major junior hockey and Seattle has a pro hockey history but it’s the Sabercats who are the region’s last pro team.

 Butt’s goal sparked Tacoma to a 5-3 win over the Idaho Steelheads and the victory would be the first of 11 straight wins that the expansion team ripped off in its first West Coast Hockey League season.